This page is primarily for the cloud.gov team. It's public so that you can learn from it. For help using cloud.gov, see the user docs.

 Levels of access

-While we try to minimize interaction with AWS directly (explained in next section), there are three different levels of AWS IAM access, provided to different roles:
+While we minimize interaction with AWS directly (explained below), there are different levels of AWS IAM access, provided to different roles:

 Restoring access for team members